GabeScott/standard-works-vault/General Conference/2006 October - Eternally Encircled in His Love.md

 # Eternally Encircled in His Love

-*By By Bonnie D. Parkin - Relief Society General President*
+By Bonnie D. Parkin - *Relief Society General President*

 *Given in the October session of the 2006 General Conference*

+>*I know that \[Heavenly Father\] loves us, sisters, as does His Son, Jesus Christ.
+That love will never change—it is constant.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/eternally-encircled-in-his-love?lang=eng)